sangheonhan/sangheonhan/README.md

 - I currently work as a backend developer at a web services company.
 - I learned to program on an APPLE ][+ (an early Apple computer) in 1986 and studied computer science at university.
-- I have mostly used C/C++, PHP, and occasionally Python.
+- I primarily use Python, Go, and PHP, and occasionally use Perl and C/C++.
-- Nowadays, I'm interested in the Go programming language.
+- I am currently studying Rust and making efforts to use it in my work.
-- Learning Rust is one of my goals for this year.
+- As a minimalist, I want to apply minimalism to my work and coding.

 ### GitHub Stats